permutationlock/ztrait/doc/patterns.md

 ## Comptime type checking

 Lets go back to the `anytype` example, but add some immediate type checking using traits.
-Let's define a `Handler` trait as follows.
+We can define a `Handler` trait as follows.

 ```Zig
 pub fn Handler(comptime Type: type) type {